-A set of pearly whites is a synonym of youth, because teeth tend to lose their natural white tone as you age.
-However, there are a few foods that could cause yellow teeth even earlier on, because they are full of substances that stain your teeth and damage their white enamel coating.
+A set of pearly whites is a synonym of youth because teeth tend to lose their natural white tone as you age.
+However, there are a few foods that could cause yellow teeth even earlier on because they’re full of substances that stain your teeth and damage their white enamel coating.

 Tooth enamel is a substance that gives teeth their characteristic white color.
 The underlying layer, called dentine, is yellow in color.
 If the cause of your yellow teeth is the deterioration of your teeth’s white enamel, you should definitely talk to a dentist.

-However, if your enamel is practically in tact and you realize that your teeth are turning yellow because of the stains that certain foods leave behind, you may want to consider reducing your consumption of these foods to keep that yellow color from getting stronger over time.
-Do you know which foods make your teeth look yellow?
+However, if your enamel is practically intact and you realize that your teeth are turning yellow because of the stains that certain foods leave behind, you may want to consider reducing your consumption of these foods.
+Do you know what foods cause yellow teeth?

-This is one of the foods that most often causes people’s teeth to turn yellow due to its characteristic dark color.
+This is one of the foods that most often turn people’s teeth yellow due to its characteristic dark color.
 This is due to the fact that the external layer of teeth is very porous, allowing it to easily absorb this type of food and its color.

-Lots of people may think that tea causes less teeth staining than coffee, but some types of tea can cause your teeth to take on even more of a yellow color than coffee.
-Tea has a substance called tannins, which are responsible for causing stains on the teeth.
+Lots of people may think that tea causes less teeth staining than coffee, but some types of tea can make your teeth take on even more of a yellow color than coffee.
+Tea has a substance called tannin which is responsible for causing teeth stains.

-However, most teas have a number of health benefits, which is why you shouldn’t stop drinking tea because of its staining effect.
-The best thing you can do, in this case, is choose lighter colored teas or mix them with a bit of milk.
+However, most teas have many health benefits, which is why you shouldn’t stop drinking tea because of its staining effect.
+The best thing you can do, in this case, is choose lighter colored teas or mix them with some milk.

-Dark sauces, like soy sauce, used as a food seasoning, can also cause your teeth to turn yellow in color.
-This type of sauce may give your food a special flavor, but, ideally, you should only cook with it every now and then.
+Dark sauces, like soy sauce, can also make your teeth turn yellow.
+This type of sauce may give your food a special flavor but you should only cook with it every now and then.
 The standard rule is that if a food can stain a carpet or clothing, it can also stain your teeth.

-We love tomato sauce when it comes to eating spaghetti or other dishes, but it is another one of those foods than can turn your teeth yellow.
-This is due to the high acid content in tomato sauce which provokes erosion and causes your teeth to look yellow.
+We love tomato sauce when it comes to eating spaghetti or other dishes, but this is another food that can turn your teeth yellow.
+This is due to the high acid content in tomato sauce which provokes erosion and makes your teeth to look yellow.

 One trick that lots of people recommend to reduce the effects of tomato sauce is to first eat a bit of spinach or broccoli.

-Blueberries are one of the healthiest foods out there, thanks to their high anti-oxidant content.
+Blueberries are one of the healthiest foods out there, thanks to their high antioxidant contents.
 However, their dark blue color can cause teeth stains that are very difficult to get rid of.

 Therefore, we recommend rinsing out your mouth very well immediately after eating blueberries.
 One great trick is to brush your teeth with a bit of baking soda and lemon after eating them.

-Anyone who has ever eaten beets knows that their intense color can also produce stains on your teeth, especially when you drink beet juice.
-Since this food comes so highly recommended by health experts, we suggest brushing your teeth after eating beets to keep your teeth from losing their whiteness.
+Anyone who has ever eaten beets knows that their intense color can also produce teeth stains, especially when you drink beet juice.
+Since this food is really healthy, we suggest brushing your teeth after eating beets to keep your teeth from losing their whiteness.

-The red and yellow colors in powdered curry are, unfortunately, another cause of yellow teeth.
-However, lots of people prefer to keep eating curry and enjoying the numerous benefits that this food offers in terms of health.
+The red and yellow colors in powdered curry also cause yellow teeth.
+However, lots of people prefer to keep eating curry and enjoying the numerous benefits that this food offers.
 To reduce its negative effect on your teeth, we recommend rinsing out your mouth with water after eating.

-Red wine has anti-oxidants and other substances such as resveratrol, which is great for heart health, preventing early aging, cancer, and other chronic diseases.
-However, it is not so good for your teeth given its dark color, which can cause bothersome stains and that nasty yellow color.
+Red wine has antioxidants and other substances such as resveratrol, which is great for heart health.
+It prevents early aging, cancer, and other chronic diseases.
+However, it’s not so good for your teeth given its dark color, which can cause bothersome stains and that nasty yellow color.

 In any of the above-mentioned cases, you can reduce the effects by rinsing your mouth out immediately after eating.
 However, you should keep in mind that, in some cases, brushing your teeth after eating can make the problem worse.